Salmandabbakuti/reactive-crosschain-lending/README.md

 ## Contracts

-The demo involves two contracts.
-Can be found in `src/demos/token-bridge` directory:
+The demo involves three contracts.
+Can be found in `src/crosschain-lending` directory:

-1. **Origin & Destination Chain Contract:** `CrossToken.sol` is a Simple ERC20 token contract that can be deployed on both the origin and destination chains(called as origin1, origin2).
-It emits an event `BridgeRequest` when a user requests a bridge transfer from one chain to another.
-The event contains the user's address and the amount to be bridged.
+1. **CollateralManager(Origin) Contract:** `CollateralManager.sol` This contract allows users to deposit collateral on the origin chain(Polygon) to request a loan on the destination chain(Sepolia).
+It emits a `CollateralDeposited` event when a user deposits collateral.
+The event contains the user's address and the amount of collateral deposited.
+The contract also has a `releaseCollateral` function that releases the collateral to the user's address on the origin chain(Polygon) when called by authorized callback proxy contract.

-2. **Reactive Contract:** `ReactiveBridge.sol` subscribes to events on both origin & destination, emits logs, and triggers callbacks when conditions are met, such as when `BridgeRequest` is emitted on the either of the chains, The callback is sent to the other chain with payload data to mint tokens on the destination chain.
-This contract is designed to support two-way token bridging(A->B and B->A).
-Right now, the demo only supports A->B because, Sepolia is only destination chain supported by Reactive Network.
+2. **CrossLoan Contract(Destination):** `CrossLoan.sol` This Contract issues loan on the destination chain(Sepolia) to the user's address when triggered by the Reactive Contract.
+It also allows users to repay the total loan amount at once or in installments.
+The contract emits a `LoanRepaid` event when a user repays the loan amount.
+The event contains the user's address and the amount of loan repaid in which triggers a callback to the origin chain(Polygon) to release the collateral to the user's address on the origin chain(Polygon).

+3. **CrossLoanReactor:** `CrossLoanReactor.sol` is a Reactive Contract that listens for the `CollateralDeposited` event on the origin chain(Polygon) and triggers a callback to the destination chain(Sepolia) to issue the loan amount to the user's address on the destination chain(Sepolia).
+It also listens for the `LoanRepaid` event on the destination chain(Sepolia) and triggers a callback to the origin chain(Polygon) to release the collateral to the user's address on the origin chain(Polygon).

 ## Getting Started